FILM - Film & Photography

 FILM 481 Advanced Studies in Film: 3 Credits (3 Lec)

-PREREQUISITE: FILM 201D and FILM 202D or consent of instructor and junior standing.
+PREREQUISITE: FILM 201D or FILM 202D or consent of instructor.
 (F, Sp) Seminars in special historical, theoretical and critical studies topics designed for advanced majors in film

 Repeatable up to 12 credits.